 There is a lot of debate on this one point.

-The benefit of having several Lightroom catalogs is that you can organize your photos in a way that makes sense to you.
+The benefit of having several Lightroom catalogs is that you can organize your photos in a sensible way.

 Also, if a catalog becomes corrupt, you won’t lose everything.